spacepy/dbprocessing/docs/CONTRIBUTING.rst

 :doc:`developer/index` and on the web at
 <https://spacepy.github.io/dbprocessing/developer/>.
 Developers are
 happy to assist in developing code to these standards; please do not be offended if changes to your PR are requested.
+These standards are also updated via pull request.

 Becoming a developer
 --------------------